Uday Hussein: Assassination attempt

 The Shia Shaaban movement assumed responsibility for the assassination attempt.
-Salman Sharif, one of the four would-be assassins who attacked Uday, learned that he regularly visited one of the luxurious streets of Mansour every Thursday at around 7 in the evening to pick up a girl.
+Salman Sharif, one of the four would-be assassins who attacked Uday, learned that he regularly visited one of the luxurious streets of al-Mansour every Thursday at around 7 in the evening to pick up a girl.
 They watched the street for three months and made preparations.
 They realized that Uday was sometimes unprotected and tried to find out which shop owners and workers on the street were part of the secret police, and who were real shopkeepers.
 On the day of the assassination attempt, they saw a luxury car that could only belong to Uday without bodyguards.
-They shot Uday exactly 50 times, with 17 hits.
+They shot at Uday exactly 50 times, with 17 hits.
 Some Shaaban members who knew about this assassination attempt were arrested for another incident in Jordan and handed over to the Iraqi police.
 In August 1998, Saddam's men arrested Abu Sajad and learned the details of other members of the team.
 Sharif's seven brothers and father were imprisoned, and his mother was then told to collect their bodies from the Baghdad morgue.
 The father and three brothers of would-be assassin Abu Sadeq were executed.
 Abu Sajad and his father shared the same fate.
 Security guards destroyed the homes of all families with bulldozers and confiscated all their property.
 Iraqi intelligence eventually traced Abu Sadeq to a location in Iran where he was assassinated on the elder Hussein's orders in December 2002.

 Uday never fully recovered from the injuries he sustained during the attack; purportedly walking with a limp for the rest of his life and—according to popular belief—becoming impotent.
 Sharif interpreted this as "divine justice", referring to Uday's brutal reputation with women.